bsdimp/mk211bsd/README.md

 2.11BSDpl195.
 A big reason for this is that in the 160s or so in the patch stream the compiler was modernized and nobody wanted the older version because the amount of software that could be compiled was diminishing year by year.

+So the goal is to recreate a git repo with all the patches from 2.11BSD as released (or as close as we can get) to 2.11BSD pl 470 (or whatever the latest is).
+It would be nice to produce boot tapes for 2.11BSD as released, even if they are a bit speculative in places (more on that later)

 ## Why?